SLYASITHA/KINGGOLD/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/fusuf/whatsasena?style=flat-square) ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/fusuf/whatsasena?style=flat-square)

 ## 🇱🇰 🔎 What is SewQueen?
-**SewQueen,** is a WhatsApp helper bot written by [Ravindu Manoj](https://github.com/RavinduManoj).
+**SewQueen,** is a WhatsApp helper bot written by [YASITHA OFFICAL](https://github.com/SLYASITHA).
 Does not log into your account It is written on WhatsApp Web API.

 <h1>🇱🇰 Setup </h1>